 Treatment involved five years’ worth of antibiotics, sometimes in IVs.
 She says it took a long time for the worst symptoms to go away.
 Ross will likely have some symptoms for the rest of her life.
 Lyme disease can be incurable if it isn’t caught early.

-“So I still deal with pain on a daily basis, but it’s manageable now,” she says.
+“So I still deal with pain on a daily basis, but it’s manageable now,” she said.

 Kim Signs studies patterns in tick diseases for the Michigan Department of Health.
 She says the black-legged tick is especially fond of counties on Lake Michigan’s shoreline.

 “The environment is just very favorable for the tick.
 There’s plenty of good habitat.
-There’s plenty of mice and deer and so it’s just a good habitat for them," she says.
+There’s plenty of mice and deer and so it’s just a good habitat for them," she said.

 "And it happens where a lot of Michiganders spend their summers.
 So that also can increase our contact with these ticks.”

 Richard Keith has a lot of contact with ticks.
 He’s the director of the Kalamazoo Valley Bird Observatory.
 He spends a lot of his time picking ticks off of birds and sending them to a lab at Michigan State University.

 Keith says the lab has seen a huge increase in black-legged ticks—and ticks in general—in Southwest Michigan.